Aptacode/Aptacode.TaskPlex/README.md

 ```

 ### Tasks
-- A task is a unit of work to be executed over its 'Duration'.
+- A task is a unit of work to be executed over a duration.
-Each Task has an 'OnStarted' and 'OnFinished' event.
+Each task has an started and finished event.
-OnStarted is triggered when the TaskCoordinator decides to run the task.
+'OnStarted' is triggered when the task coordinator decides to run the task.
-OnFinished is triggered just after the Task finishes.
+'OnFinished' is triggered just after the task finishes.

 ```

-//Create a DoubleTransformation on the 'With' property of 'myObject'.
+//Create a DoubleTransformation on the 'Width' property of 'myObject'.
 //Transform the Width property from its current value to the result of the specified function.
 //The function will be evaluated when the transformation is ran by the TaskCoordinator.
 //The transformation will occur over 100ms and will update the property every 10ms.